sudiptochatterje/myproj/README.md

 Getting Started
 ---------------
+i dont know anything about this ...just started
 These directions assume you want to develop on your local computer, and not from the Amazon EC2 instance itself.